DenisovIvan/Hailmot-Test-Task/README.md

 To compile the entire project, run "mvn install".

-To run the application, run "mvn jetty:run" and open http://localhost:8080/ .
+To run the application, run "mvn jetty:run -Djetty.http.port=8889" and open http://localhost:8889/ .